Nancy Schaefer

 - Linda Collins-Smith — Arkansas state senator investigating DHS/CPS corruption, stabbed to death in 2019

-- Ted Gunderson — Former FBI SAC who investigated Franklin scandal and elite blackmail networks
+- Ted Gunderson — Retired FBI SAC who investigated Franklin scandal and elite blackmail networks

-- Deborah Jeane Palfrey — "DC Madam" who said she'd never hang herself, found hanged
+- Deborah Jeane Palfrey — "DC Madam" who said she would never hang herself, found hanged

 Other Shocking Stories

-- Tracy Twyman: Picked up the dead man's research on elite pedophilia.
+- Tracy Twyman: Picked up another researcher's work on elite pedophilia.
 Left a dead man's switch.
+Found dead at home.

 Sources